-This course provides students with opportunities to think critically about theories, questions, and issues related to anthropology, psychology, and sociology.
-Students will develop an understanding of the approaches and research methods used by social scientists.
+Introduction to Anthropology, Psychology, and Sociology HSP3U1 Grade 11 University an understanding of the approaches and research methods used by social scientists.
 They will be given opportunities to explore theories from a variety of perspectives, to conduct social science, and to become familiar with current thinking on a range of issues within the three disciplines.